The U.S. Citizenship Test, Explained

 As part of the naturalization process, applicants for U.S. citizenship must pass a two-part naturalization test.
 The first component is an English test that assesses the applicant’s ability to read, write, and speak in the language.
 The second, a civics test, evaluates the applicant’s knowledge of U.S. history and government.

 Most naturalization applicants are required to take both components of the exam, but some applicants may be eligible for an exemption based on their age and time as a green card holder or certain medical conditions.
 Each applicant has two chances to take the exam, which usually takes place on the same day as the citizenship interview.

-It’s important to do your best on the naturalization exam.
+It’s important to do your best on the naturalization exam (also known as the “citizenship test”).
 But more importantly, don’t be intimidated!
 With enough preparation, you should perform well (see “How to Prepare” for useful study tips).
 Keep in mind that you’ll have just two opportunities to pass, so the harder you study for the exam, the sooner you can start your life as a U.S. citizen.

 Here’s what to expect from each section of the test:

 The English exam will consist of three parts: a speaking test, a reading test, and a writing test.
 The reading and writing tests will be conducted using a digital tablet, which an immigration officer will show you how to use before you begin.

 Although it’s helpful to have flawless English pronunciation and excellent spelling and grammar skills, it’s okay if you aren’t perfect in some of these areas.
 The English test uses basic grammar and vocabulary, and immigration officers administering the exam expect that most people will make common mistakes.

 As you’re taking the test, don’t be shy to ask for clarification about some questions from the immigration officer.
 They’re instructed to repeat certain words or rephrase questions at your request.